mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 Your `Cargo.toml` must reference the external crate as normal.

-The `External` attribute can be specified on dictionaries, enums and errors.
+The `External` attribute can be specified on dictionaries, enums, errors.

 ## External interface types